scholarslab/praxis/_posts/blog_posts/2015-10-05-inktober-10-5-three-sketches.md

 category: blog
 ---

-Wanted to put up a few time sketches for [Inktober](asdfasdf).
+Wanted to put up a few time sketches for our owm version of [Inktober](http://mrjakeparker.com/inktober).
 I'm aiming for every other day or so, so here's three.

 All three have to do with time and consumption.